osbridge/openconferenceware/README.markdown

         bundle install

-8. Run the application's interactive setup and follow its instructions:
+8. Run the application's interactive setup and follow its instructions -- WARNING, this will destroy your database's contents:

+        enxr frghc

+9. Or run the application's interactive setup which pre-populates your database with sample data -- WARNING, this will destroy your database's contents:

-        rake setup
+        rake setup:sample

-9. If you intend to setup a production server, you should consider using Phusion Passenger from <http://www.modrails.com/> or Thin <http://code.macournoyer.com/thin/>
+10. If you intend to setup a production server, you should consider using Phusion Passenger from <http://www.modrails.com/> or Thin <http://code.macournoyer.com/thin/>

-10. If you intend to deploy releases to a production server, consider using Capistrano and read the `config/deploy.rb` file.
+11. If you intend to deploy releases to a production server, consider using Capistrano and read the `config/deploy.rb` file.

 Security